fernandoPalluzzi/VarHound/README.md

 vhLaunch.py ~/TSO500 x80
 ```

-Here, the algorithm will recursively search for base-coverage files, as indicated by the *pbcov* environmental variable (by default, these file should have a per-base.bed suffix).
+Here, the algorithm will recursively search for base-coverage files, as indicated by the *pbcov* environmental variable (by default, these file should have a "per-base.bed" suffix).
 These files must have the following columns: chromosome, start, end, coverage value.

 This analysis generates three output files:
 - A coverage drops BED file (fields: chromosome, drop start, drop end, region name, median coverage of the drop)